qpakzk/os-playground/pintos-with-qemu.md

 cd ~/pintos/src/userprog/build
 pintos-mkdisk filesys.dsk --filesys-size=2
 ```
-The following command, which causes the disk to be formatted with a filesystem partition, depends on pintos being built under `userprog/`.
+The following command, which causes the disk to be formatted with a filesystem partition, depends on pintos having been built under `userprog/`.
 ```
 pintos -f -q
 ```